kamleshpawar17/Feature-Visualization-GUI-for-Keras/README.md

 Save the above code as python file and run.
 This will instantiate a GUI that will use the **imageReader()** defined above to read the input image.

 ## Additional Notes
-This GUI requires a trained keras model file in *.hdf5 or *.h5 format.
+This GUI takes a keras model file in *.hdf5 or *.h5 format as input.

 For the pretrained models from keras application you can generate keras model as: